Best Dog Breed for Special Needs Child

 Rottweiler

 Rotties can weigh up to 80 pounds with a sturdy build like linebackers.
 These dogs are assertive and show courage in many situations.
-That makes them an excellent protective dog for the kids.
+That makes them excellent protective dogs for the kids.

 This breed may become aggressive towards strangers but to their owners, they show the other face of a loyal, adorable, and helpful pup that will do anything beyond your expectation.